Columbia Police Department (Missouri): Neighborhood Response Team

-The Neighborhood Response Team (N.R.T.) was created in 1999 to attempt to correct concerns residents in the central city had/have.
+The Neighborhood Response Team (N.R.T.) was created in 1999.
 These concerns of residents in the area include illegal drug activity, trash, abandoned vehicles and dilapidated housing.
-Citations are issued for conditions that are observed to not be up to city code (roof deterioration, peeling paint, debris on property, etc.) and the N.R.T. is tasked with following up on those citations.
+The N.R.T. is tasked with following up on citations for conditions that are observed to not be up to city code (roof deterioration, peeling paint, debris on property, etc.).

 Members of the N.R.T. include the following city agencies: the Environmental Health division of the Health Department, the Protective Inspection division of the Public Works Department, the Police Department and the Department of Public Communications.

 Crisis Negotiation Team

 Created in 1976, the Crisis Negotiation Team, originally called the Hostage Negotiation Team, is tasked with responding to hostage or emotionally distressed subject events.

-Fifteen officers are currently assigned to the Crisis Negotiation Team.
-A Captain commands the team with the support of two sergeants; during an incident one sergeant supervises any negotiations, while the other is in change of obtaining intelligence.
-The remainder of the team is made up of two equipment technicians and ten negotiators.
-The larger team size allows for the team to split into two separate teams should two different incidents occur.
-It also allows for continual relief should a negotiation become extended for several hours or days.
-To date, the longest C.N.T. negotiation was twelve hours.

-All negotiators undergo the basic crisis negotiation course from Northwestern University in Illinois, as well as an advanced crisis negotiation course after two years of experience.
-Commanders undergo the Critical Incident Commander's course from Northwestern.
-Members also undergo additional training put on by various Federal agencies.
-Bimonthly training consists of practicing negotiation skills in front of other team members; additionally, every year the C.N.T. and SWAT teams train together in simulated exercises.

-Additional duties performed by the C.N.T. are: protecting VIPs, assisting with mass arrests, and supporting SWAT in serving high risk warrants.
+In 1998, the H.N.T. changed their name to Crisis Negotiation Team.
+Once a negotiation is underway, one team handles the communication, the second team provides intelligence and the third supports them both.

 In the news

 On July 7, 2009, the Columbia City Council voted to create a Police Review Board.
-The nine-member board, chosen by the City Council, will focus on complaints brought forward by both the general public and law enforcement officers and will be staffed by Columbia residents.
+The nine-member board was chosen by the city council.